dearshrewdwit/m-spec/README.md

 # Mspec

 The lightest-weight spec framework in ruby.
 Built for learning at [Makers](https://makers.tech).
-You have one matcher, the comparison matcher, and test setup and teardown is your responsibility.
+You have two matchers, an equality matcher and an output matcher, and test setup and teardown is your responsibility.
 For additional features, you must extend the gem.

 ## Installation